-Walking Trail - Discover Spring at Hardwick walk
+Walking Trail - A gentle walk around Hardwick

 A very pleasant short walk in the Upper Park at Hardwick, taking in the atmospheric woodland and ancient park.
 Pop into the garden on the route and to see what seasonal delights are in store.

 You have the option of enjoying the spring garden on this trail- make sure you get your hall or garden ticket from the visitor reception first.
 Starting from Visitor Reception, take the path into the wood past the ‘Welcome to Upper Park’ sign.

 Follow the path through the wood, carrying straight on at the gate into the car park.

 Walk down the steps, turning left at the gap in the handrail (approximately 3 steps from the bottom) and follow the path until you come to a gate.

 See if you can spot any bluebells starting to pop up.
 They're just one of the many species of spring flora to be found in the wood.